trans-travel/trans-travel/notes/usa-immigration.md

 When asked questions by officials, it is generally recommended to answer honestly.
 Lying to customs or immigration can be used to bar you from entering the US.

+Should an individual be "discovered" to have genitals not in accordance with the USA's definition of sex, in contrast to the gender marker on someone's passport, it is unknown if this would result in their identification not being seen as matching.

 ## Medication and Supplies